 Conditions Governing Use

-To the extent that she owns copyright, Russell has assigned the copyright in her works to Smith College; however, copyright in other items in this collection may be held by their respective creators.
+To the extent that the Diana E.H.
+Russell Revocable Trust owns copyright, the Trust has licensed these materials to be freely used, so long as the user attributes materials' original authorship.
+This agreement is governed by a CC-BY (Creative Commons Attribution 4.0 International) license.
+Copyright in other items in this collection may be held by their respective creators.
 For reproductions of materials that are governed by fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
-For instances which may regard materials in the collection not created by Russell, researchers are responsible for determining who may hold materials' copyrights and obtaining approval from them.
+For instances which may regard materials in the collection not created by Diana Russell, researchers are responsible for determining who may hold materials' copyrights and obtaining approval from them.
 Researchers do not need anything further from Smith College Special Collections to move forward with their use.